-Ford Flex years to avoid — most common problems
+Best and worst Ford Flex years — which to avoid

 Most common Ford Flex problems